vvscode/docs/docs/conversation/conversation-receive-a-message.md

 ---
-title: Receive Messages via Webhook
+title: Handle incoming messages
-excerpt: >-
+excerpt: |
   This guide you will learn how to handle incoming messages.
-In this guide we use the [Facebook Messenger](doc:conversation-send-a-message-with-fb-messsenger) but if you like you can use the [SMS channel](doc:conversation-send-sms) instead.
+next:
+  pages:
+    - conversation-send-rich-messages-with-fb-messenger
-hidden: false
+hidden: true
 ---
+In this guide we use the [Facebook Messenger](doc:conversation-send-a-message-with-fb-messsenger), if you like you can use the [SMS channel](doc:conversation-send-sms) or any [other channel](doc:conversation-channel-support)

 ## Create a simple webhook using Node.js